 Key Stage 3

-In Year 7 we aim to introduce the formal elements of art and develop their practical skills, understanding and use of key terms in their art and written work.
+- How to be an explorer – Within this project we introduce the formal elements of art and develop their practical observational skills, understanding and use of key terms in their art and written work.

 Key Stage 4